garanet/minikube_php_psql_redis/README.md

 #note: You need to change the HostPath in minikube/postgres/volume.yaml with your relative volumes path

 #note: If you need to change the password for the postgres user run > echo -n "YourPassword" | base64 and change it on minikube/postgres/secret.yaml

+#note: Developers can use the Shared Public folder to change the php code.